& Suicide Prevention

 Vice President Joe Biden's campaign to reduce violence against women.
 Click here to go to the website and watch his PSA featuring the President, Vice President, and sports leaders.

 Making a referral for counseling can sometimes be or feel complex.
 You may be concerned about a student’s physical or mental health.
 You may be worried about how a student is functioning or noticed that s/he is not doing well or has become disruptive in class.
-You might not be sure of how to approach a student or if you did, how to talk to him/her about counseling.
-The following suggestions are offered as potential guidelines of how a conversation with a student might go.
+You might not be sure of how to approach a student or if you did, how to talk to him/her about getting help.
+The following suggestions are offered as guidelines of how a conversation with a student might go.

 - Approach the student you are concerned about in a gentle, caring, and non-judgmental way.
 Tell the student that you want to “check in."